-This flavorful keema biryani, a spiced ground meat and rice dish, is going to be your new favorite one-pot meal.
+This flavorful instant pot keema biryani, a spiced ground meat and rice dish, is going to be your new favorite one-pot meal.

 If I’m making this keema biryani on a weeknight, I’ll sometimes leave out the herbs (I usually have cilantro in the house, but I don’t always have mint).
 If you’re serving this on a special occasion though then be sure to add the herbs.
 They add a bright fresh flavor to the dish.
 My goal for the spring/summer is to grow my own cilantro, mint, and parsley so hopefully, I’ll always have fresh herbs nearby.
 I have a brown thumb (both literally and figuratively) so I’m hoping I don’t kill my new plants right away.
 It makes me so happy to see pretty green herbs every day.